Skip to Content

 Spirit Airbus A320 airplane Medellin airport in Colombia

-Don’t Look Like A Gringo
+Don't Look Like A Tourist

 For guys that are over 6 feet with blonde hair and blue eyes, this may prove a little difficult.
 This doesn’t mean you should add flip flops, shorts and a tank top into the mix.
 There is nothing that quite says ‘I’m a tourist’ like flip flops.
 The more you can blend in, the better off you are.
 The most common outfit for Colombian men is a pair of jeans, a t-shirt and sneakers.
 This isn’t saying you can’t wear what you want but the more you blend in and the less your are noticed, the better off you’ll be.